Planning a Houston to Austin road trip?

 You can also find some good Texas barbecue here.

-Elgin is known as the Sausage Capital of Texas!
+Fun fact: Elgin is also known as the Sausage Capital of Texas!

-It is famous for its bbq, Main Street, and antique stores.
+It is famous for its bbq, historic Main Street, and plenty of antique stores.

-There’s no shortage of things to do in Austin.
+There’s no shortage of things to do in Austin, no matter when you visit.

-You can explore the city’s food scene, catch a live show, visit one of the many museums or simply enjoy the outdoors.
+You can explore the city’s enviable food scene, catch a live music show, visit a museum, or go hiking in Austin.

 Essential Stops on Houston to Austin Road Trip via I-10W and State Highway 71